Mathematical Sciences AMP

 Requirements for Admission to Graduate Studies for the Degree of Master of Science for Accelerated Students

-Students are strongly encouraged to declare their wish to enter the Accelerated Master’s Entry Program in writing to the Director of the Mathematics Program by the end of their Sophomore year at UVM.
+Students are strongly encouraged to declare their wish to enter the Accelerated Master’s Entry Pathway in writing to the Director of the Mathematics Program by the end of their Sophomore year at UVM.
 This is needed for successful planning of the student's coursework, as indicated below.
 The student needs to apply to and be accepted by the Graduate College before taking the first course that they wish to count towards the M.S. degree requirements.
 Following acceptance by the Graduate College, they can receive concurrent undergraduate and graduate credit for up to 6 credits of 5000- or 6000-level courses.
 Another 3 graduate credits can be counted towards the M.S. degree while an undergraduate but cannot count towards the B.S. degree.

 Additional information is available in the Handbook for Graduate Studies in Mathematics, found on the Mathematics and Statistics Department website.